Greasy-Gooney 10K - Click image to load a new image randomly

 Do we get a race number?

 Yes!
-In 2022 we used race numbers for the first time since our inaugural race in 1999, and things went well enough that we're gonna do it again.
+In 2022 we used race numbers for the first time since our inaugural race in 1999, and things went well enough that we decided to keep using them.
 So plan to pick up your number on race morning, be sure to make sure you're wearing it before you leave for the starting line, and please pin your number to the front of your outermost clothing layer and make sure the number is visible when approaching the finish line.
 When you cross the finish line, a volunteer will need to pull the tag off the bottom of your number, so please be sure to stay in the order in which you finished until your tag has been pulled.

 Why didn't you have the start and finish in the same place and make this a 7 mile race?